 We then went to the office building where the wife of a colleague worked.
 It was open.
 He walked.
 I took the elevator.
 The reunion was, as expected, emotional.
 I tried calling my wife, but to no avail.
 The lines were busy.
 I had called home from my office after the first explosion and left a message that I was OK.
 The second message arrived a few hours later.

 I then began to walk.
 I stopped on Broadway to watch CNN for a while.
 I then walked all the way to Columbia University.
 I took a bus to the George Washington Bridge bus terminal, hitched a ride across the bridge, and took a cab the rest of the way home.
 I got home at 4:40 p.m.

 My travails pale compared to those of the victims, the rescuers, and their families.
 Sadness, anger, irritability, and fatigue have emerged.
-I spoke at a community forum last Wednesday night.
+I spoke at a community forum….
 I also cried a few times.
 My wife has been terrifically supportive.
 Recuperation has begun.
 I returned to work on Monday.
-Lehman Bros. is (amazingly) operational.
+Lehman Bros. was (amazingly) operational.

 And yet, this is only the beginning.
 The list of missing continues to grow.
 Some families have begun the grieving process.
 Others still remain in disbelief.
 As the son of a Holocaust survivor, I remain haunted by the ash.

 Let us all pray for a more benevolent future.